Anime4000/RTL960x/Docs/OMCI_CLI.md

 ## Extended VLAN config
 `omcicli mib get 171`
-> This allow to see VLAN mapping either 1:1 or 1:any
+> This allow to see VLAN mapping either 1:1 or 1:any, also define which VLAN going to target ONT LAN Port, this are responsible issue of 4-port

 ## Verify ONT attributes part 1
 `omcicli mib get 256`